- How does Neuroteach Global work?

 How might I experience Neuroteach Global with my colleagues?

-- Start every department, division, or faculty meeting by playing one Neuroteach Global course activity
+- Start every department, division, or faculty meeting by experiencing one Neuroteach Global chapter

 - Replace a book study or a summer reading with the novelty of Neuroteach Global, which also leads to CTTL Mind, Brain, and Education Science certification